 Joyous parades and parties kick off New Orleans' Mardi Gras

-NEW ORLEANS (AP) - The lead-up to New Orleans’ annual Mardi Gras season intensifies Friday with major nighttime parades down historic St. Charles Avenue and animal lovers gathering at a venerable French Quarter restaurant to pay tribute to four-legged faux royalty.

-Galatoire’s Restaurant, a fine dining fixture on Bourbon Street, will relax its jackets-required dress code and temporarily ditch its no-pets policy to host the king and queen of the Mystic Krewe of Barkus — two silver Labrador retrievers — at a morning event heralding the Sunday pet parade.
+The tennis-ball-loving silver Labrador retrievers — named for Pete Sampras and Billie Jean King — chowed down on lamb chops at Galatoire’s as they were declared king and queen of the Mystic Krewe of Barkus.
+The animal welfare organization founded 30 years ago took its name as a tongue-in-cheek tribute to the major Carnival krewe Bacchus.
+The annual Galatoire’s gathering aids fund-raising efforts.

+“The impact this has on other homeless dogs, it just goes on and on,” Billie Jean’s owner, Katherine Gelderman.

-On Friday night, three parades with marching brass bands and colourful floats with costumed riders are to step off in the Uptown area.
-Other Friday night parades are scheduled in neighbouring Metairie, and there will be more than two dozen celebrations almost nightly until Mardi Gras, or Fat Tuesday, which this year falls on Feb.
+Outside, music was already blaring from some Bourbon Street bars as the city prepared for three major parades Friday evening on historic St. Charles Avenue.
+Other Friday night parades were scheduled in neighboring Metairie, and there will be more than two dozen other such processions almost nightly until Mardi Gras, or Fat Tuesday, which this year falls on Feb.
 21.

+Her Majesty XXX, Queen Billie Jean King Gelderman, queen of the Krewe of Barkus, a Mardi Gras dog parade, is introduced at the krewe's traditional Friday lunch dressed in royal attire at historic Galatoire's Restaurant in New Orleans, Friday, Feb.
+10, 2023.
+The Barkus parade, open to public and their dogs by registering for the event, goes through the French Quarter on Sunday, Feb.
+12, 2023.
+(AP Photo)

+Children vie for beads thrown from floats during the Krewe of Oshun Mardi Gras parade in New Orleans, Friday, Feb.
+10, 2023.
+Parades are rolling for Mardi Gras season, with Mardi Gras Day falling on February 21st this year.
+(AP Photo)

-This year the original routes have been restored and the local police department is bolstered by a contingent of 125 troopers from other parts of the state to help keep order.
+This year, the original routes have been restored and the local police department is bolstered by a contingent of 125 state troopers and another 170 law enforcement personnel from other state and local police agencies to help keep order.
 By various estimates, the local police force has dwindled to about 900 members, which is hundreds fewer than what local experts say is needed.

 Mayor LaToya Cantrell and other city officials said they are confident safety can be maintained.